nkarasiak/MuseoToolBox/docs/source/README.rst

 That seems cool, but is there some help to use this ?
 -----------------------------------------------------

-I imagined MuseoToolBox as a tool to simplify raster processing and to promote spatial cross-validation, so of course there is some help : `a complete documentation with a lot of examples is available on readthedocs <https://museotoolbox.readthedocs.org/>`_.
+I imagined Museo ToolBox as a tool to simplify raster processing and to promote spatial cross-validation, so of course there is some help : `a complete documentation with a lot of examples is available on readthedocs <https://museotoolbox.readthedocs.org/>`_.

 I want to improve Museo ToolBox, how can I contribute ?
 -------------------------------------------------------